Measuring the value of health

 “Suppose that our foundation hadn’t invested in Gavi, the Global Fund and GPEI and had instead put that $10 billion into the S&P 500, promising to give the balance to developing countries 18 years later.
 As of last week, those countries would have received about $12 billion, adjusted for inflation, or $17 billion if we factor in reinvested dividends.”

-The value of these analyses
+The value of health through investment analyses

 We need to start embedding this kind of work in the Gs so it can inform trade-offs on a more systematic basis.
 And countries need to build this muscle too—we need to work with them to ensure that their scarce resources are used as efficiently and effectively as possible.